Education & Community

-FASO members support the Symphony by attending concerts, hosting receptions to enhance the symphony experience, and fundraising through Derby Day, Dressed to a Tea and other special events.
+FASO members support the Symphony by attending concerts, hosting receptions to enhance the symphony experience, and fundraising through Derby Day, Premiere Market and other special events.

 The FASO Executive Committee meets regularly to organize and plan for ways to support the Symphony.
 Each year, FASO holds an Annual Meeting and Luncheon where the year’s accomplishments are recapped.
 New Officers begin their terms on June 1st of each season.

 FASO welcomes new members at any time.
 For information about joining the Friends Association of the Symphony Orchestra, please e-mail the Symphony Office and they will have a FASO Representative contact you.
-You may also fill out a Membership Form and mail it in with your dues.
+You may also fill out a Membership Form when it is available and mail it in with your dues.

 Classical Music is an integral part of the cultural life of the community.
 The Friends Association of the Symphony Orchestra promotes, supports and assists the Brazos Valley Symphony Orchestra in educating and inspiring all in the Brazos Valley to appreciate fine music.